1coderookie/Kobra2ProInsights/docs/calibration.md

 - Take a 0.1mm feeler gauge (or a piece of paper if you don't have a feeler gauge) and place it under the nozzle.
 - Then enter "Leveling" -> "Z-Offset" in the control unit and lower the printhead *carefully step by step* until the nozzle touches the gauge/paper. *You want to be able to still move the gauge/paper without any force, but you should feel a tiny bit of resistance to make sure the nozzle touches the gauge/paper.*
 - Once you found the sweet spot, save the value.
+-->

-Then start a print job and verify that the first layer came out perfect.
+After initiating the probing and calibration sequence using the control unit, start a print job and verify that the first layer came out perfect.
 Compare the look of it with the abovementioned poster from Billie Ruben to check if it really is perfect or if you need a bit of adjustment.
 If you need to adjust the height, you don't need to execute an ABL sequence again, just correct the z-offset setting.
 You can also adjust it 'on the fly' while printing a (larger) first layer and look at the outcome - this is often even better as you'll see the effect right away.

 ??? info "Don't Rely On The "Paper Method""